Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/7-matplotlib.md

 A side effect of using `%matplotlib inline` is that you don't have to call `plt.show()` to render a plot.
 You can call it if if you want (and it's necessary outside of a Jupyter notebook), but it's completely optional inside a notebook.

 Once `matplotlib.pyplot` is imported, you can call `plot()` on it to produce a line chart — one in which individual data points are connected with lines.
-The following statements create a Pandas DataFrame containing two columns with temperatures in Celsius and Fahrenheit and produce a simple line chart:
+The following statements create a Pandas DataFrame containing two columns with temperatures in Celsius and Fahrenheit and produce a simple line chart depicting the relationship between the two temperature scales:

 ```python
 column_names = ['Celsius', 'Fahrenheit']